How to Document a Bank or Government Impersonation Scam Properly

 - URLs

-The more organized your documentation, the more credible your case.
+The more organized your report is, the stronger your case becomes.

 - Change passwords